Banks pay for past sins as US, Europe levy record fines

 "The financial services industry has to move on from a culture where it rewards revenue generation above all else," she said.

 Few other European countries levied fines.
-The Swiss financial regulator brought in 6.1 million Swiss francs from the disgorgement of profits from two cases, and the Dutch Public Prosecutor fined Rabobank 70 million euros alongside a settlement with U.S. and UK authorities for the manipulation of Libor.
+The Swiss financial regulator brought in 6.1 million Swiss francs ($6.8 million) from the disgorgement of profits from two cases, and the Dutch Public Prosecutor fined Rabobank 70 million euros ($95 million) alongside a settlement with U.S. and UK authorities for the manipulation of Libor.

 Rabobank's payouts showed how countries differ.
 The bank paid out 774 million euros in fines - three-quarters sent to U.S. regulators, 16 percent sent to Britain and 9 percent was for its home regulator.